TerminalJack/Spriter2UnityDX/README.md

 ## Supported versions of Unity.

-The importer and the generated prefabs, animation controllers, animation clips, and the runtime library are all supported by Unity version 2019 and later.
+The importer and the generated prefabs, animator controllers, animation clips, and the runtime library are all supported by Unity version 2019 and later.
 The importer's output is **not** tied to the same version of Unity that produced it.
-That is, you can produce the prefabs, animation controllers, and animation clips in Unity 2019 and use them as-is in Unity version 6.1 and vice-versa.
+That is, you can produce the prefabs, animator controllers, and animation clips in Unity 2019 and use them as-is in Unity version 6.1 and vice-versa.

 ## Supported pipelines.